We are committed to delivering excellent services to help create confident communities.

 We also have a lot to celebrate

-Our results from our 2024 / 2025 survey show that we have strong levels of satisfaction across a wide range of services, including our overall service, which 85% of tenants are happy with, an increase of 2% from last year’s survey.
+The results from our 2025 / 2026 survey show that we have strong levels of satisfaction across a wide range of services, including our overall service, which 83% of tenants are happy with.
 This is a very positive outcome and reflects the work our teams do each day.

 Our results compare very well against other social landlords using the TSM questions this year.
-We rank in the top quartile on ten of the twelve other measures.
+We rank in the top quartile on all measures which is based on benchmarking by Acuity Research.

 say they are satisfied with the service we provide.

-of customers are satisfied they they live in a well-maintained home.
+say they're satisfied that they they live in a well-maintained home.

-of customers are satisfied with their repair in the last 12 months.
+feel satisfied with a repair they had completed in the last 12 months.

 say they are kept informed about things that matter to them.